-• ConfigurationDecisionModel (from Variability)
+ConfigurationDecisionModel (from Variability)

-The InternalBinding ConfigurationDecisionModel the is the private, internal of ConfigurableContainer. lt defines how the internal. lower-level variability ConfigurableContainer is bound, i.e. configured, depending on a given configuration of the ConfigurableContainer's public feature model.
+The InternalBinding is the private, internal ConfigurationDecisionModel of the ConfigurableContainer.
+It defines how the internal, lower-level variability of the ConfigurableContainer is bound, i.e. configured, depending on a given configuration of the ConfigurableContainer's public feature model.
 This way, the binding of this internal variability is encapsulated and hidden behind the public feature model, which serves as a variability-related interface.